Lightmoor Village Primary School

 Curriculum Impact

 Learners at Lightmoor develop detailed knowledge and skills across the curriculum and, as a result, achieve well.
-This is reflected in results from national tests that meet government expectations.
-Our latest data in 2019 demonstrates that the percentages of children working at expected and greater depth in all areas in school are well above all national data.
+This is reflected in results from national tests that meet government expectations and that promotes achievement for all.
+With a focus on developing reading, writing, oracy and mathematical skills, children apply this knowledge to other areas of the curriculum.